samply/bridgehead/README.md

 ### Directory sync tool

-The Bridgehead's **Directory Sync** is an optional feature that keeps the Directory up to date with your local data, e.g. number of samples.
-Conversely, it can also update the local FHIR store with the latest contact details etc. from the Directory.
+The Bridgehead's **Directory Sync** is an optional feature that keeps the BBMRI-ERIC Directory up to date with your local data, e.g. number of samples.
+Conversely, it can also update the local FHIR store with the latest contact details etc. from the  BBMRI-ERIC Directory.

 You should talk with your local data protection group regarding the information that is published by Directory sync.